hortenciaarv/omni_ros2/README.md

 ## 1. Install dependencies

-*Dependencies for Raspberry Pi* (Theese dependencies are already installed on the board, in case of any error with one of those run: )
+*Dependencies for Raspberry Pi* (Theese dependencies are already installed on the board, in case of any error with one of those run)

 ```Shell
 pip install grpcio